-- 220. Veronica was escorted on foot by Sgts Payne and Poutney to the MWPS.
+220. Veronica was escorted on foot by Sgts Payne and Poutney to the MWPS.
 Veronica was agreeable and travelled compliantly.
 At approximately 3.30 PM, SC Gauci and First Constable McMonigle (FC McMonigle) took custody of Veronica outside the station.
-A pat down search was conducted, then Veronica was handcuffed. - 221.
-Sgt Payne gave evidence that there was no obvious need to have Veronica handcuffed but that it was general procedure to handcuff every offender.
-SC Gauci agreed there was no
+A pat that it was general procedure to handcuff every offender.
+181 SC Gauci agreed there was no